 "We are on the cusp of making radical changes in the future of UK transportation, from the cars we drive, to how we get our goods and more fundamentally, the way that we travel and how we access services,” Maclean said.

-The Government has been working on an overarching decarbonisation plan, encompassing all modes of transport, which Maclean confirmed is due to be published by the end of the year.
+The Government has been working on an overarching decarbonisation plan, encompassing all modes of transport, which is due to be published in spring.

 It will “set out the path that we'll take to deliver our net zero objectives, together with our partners across the transport sector,” Maclean said